petk/php-build-system/docs/dependencies.md

 # Print required linker flags to stdout for given package name:
 pkgconf --libs libcrypt

+# Print the version of the queried module:
+pkgconf --modversion libcrypt

+# Pring CFLAGS:
+pkgconf --cflags librypt

 # See --help for further info:
 pkgconf --help
 ```